Nautilloid/bloggy/content/dvwa/Cross Site Request Forgery (CSRF)/index.md

 draft: false
 tags: ["Caido", "CSRF", "Web", "DVWA"]
 categories: ["Hacking"]
+description: "A practical guide to understanding and exploiting Cross Site Request Forgery (CSRF) vulnerabilities using DVWA.
+Learn how attackers craft malicious requests, bypass CSRF protections, and use tools like Burp Suite and Caido to generate proof-of-concept attacks.
+Includes step-by-step examples for different security levels and tips for analyzing CSRF tokens."
 ---
 An attacker causes a victim to carry out an action unintentionally on a web application.
 An example would be changing a victims user email credentials to an email address that the attacker controls by intercepting the victims session.